ivanonchi/sentences-express-app/README.md

 ### Web server

+This is a single express app serving both the frontend and backend components, for simplicity.
+This could be easily separated.

-1. This app uses Firestore as backend with the firebase-admin npm, so it requires the google serviceAccountKey.json file to be downloaded from the Firebase console.
+1. This app uses Firestore as backend with the firebase-admin npm for node.js, so it requires the google serviceAccountKey.json file to be downloaded from the Firebase console.
 Please place in a safe location and set the GOOGLE_APPLICATION_CREDENTIALS environment variable pointing to its location.
 See instructions to generate the file and set the environment variable [here](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
 This project uses `dotenv`, so see .env.sampe file for reference.
 2. Run locally as: `npm start` or in debug mode: `DEBUG=app:* npm start`
 3. Browse to http://localhost:3000